Got half a container of buttermilk left after making pancakes, and not sure what to do with the leftovers?

 Add it frozen

 Skipping defrosting and adding frozen buttermilk might be an option in soups, stews, and similar dishes.

 All you need to do is transfer the buttermilk (in whatever shape you have it) into the liquid you’re cooking on the stove.
 A couple of minutes of cooking and stirring should thaw the dairy product completely.

 How To Use Frozen And Thawed Buttermilk

-There are lots of options, and pretty much any cooked or baked dish will do.
+There are lots of options, and many cooked or baked dishes will do.